How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

 Note that splitting the training of the first and second layers and using a fresh batch of data at each iteration is a common approximation in this literature \citep{damian2022neural, ba2022high, Bietti2022}.
 In contrast to the recent works considering the population limit, we stress that here we take the batch size $n$ to scale with the dimension $d$.
 In the realm of distributed and federated learning, scenarios with large batches, a single pass, and few iterations are often the norm \citep{goyal2017accurate,li2020review} (for instance this is the case when training large language models), further underlining the relevance of this scenario.
 In this case, Theorem \ref{thm:staircase} shows that more complex subspaces of the target directions {\it may} be progressively learned at each iteration, as we illustrate in Fig. \ref{fig:fig_2}.
 More precisely:

-\begin{itemize}[noitemsep,leftmargin=1em,wide=0pt] \item Each additional gradient step allows for learning new perpendicular directions {\bf upon the important condition that they are linearly connected to the previously learned directions} (see Sec~.\ref{sec:few-giant-steps} for precise definitions of this staircase property).
+\begin{itemize}[noitemsep,leftmargin=1em,wide=0pt] \item Each additional gradient step allows for learning new perpendicular directions {\bf upon the important condition that they are linearly connected to the previously learned directions} (see \review{Sec.~\ref{sec:few-giant-steps}} for precise definitions of this staircase property).
 Therefore, in contrast with a single step, taking multiple steps allows to learn a multiple-index target with only $n={\cal O}(d)$ samples. \item Nonetheless, directions that are not coupled through the staircase property and with zero first Hermite coefficient cannot be learned in any finite number of steps.
 In fact, as discussed previously, they require a batch size of at least $n={\cal O}(d^2)$.
 In other words, while multiple steps help specialization, it cannot help learning ``hard'' target directions. \end{itemize}

-These results warrant the following comments in context of the state of art.
-First, \cite{abbe2023sgd} (following \cite{abbe2021staircase,abbe2022merged} who introduced staircase functions) generalized the approach of \citep{BenArous2021} and showed that (one-sample at a time) SGD can indeed learn staircase functions with $O(d)$ iterations and $O(d)$ samples.
+These results warrant the following comments in context of the state of art. \review{The staircase functions were introduced and analyzed for Boolean covariates in \cite{abbe2021staircase,abbe2022merged}.
+In particular, \cite{abbe2022merged} considered one-pass SGD in two settings: (a) $\mathcal{O}(d)$ iterations and batch-size one; (b) $\mathcal{O}(1)$ iterations with batch-size $\mathcal{O}(d)$ - the latter being closer to the multiple gradient steps setup considered in this manuscript.
+These works employ a dimension-free characterization of the mean-field limit \citep{chizat2018global,mei2018mean,rotskoff2018trainability,mei2019mean} with diverging width (constant with respect to $d$) to show that the staircase structure is necessary and nearly sufficient for learning the target with $\mathcal{O}(d)$ sample complexity.
+Our work differs in two important points: we consider Gaussian data and carry out a basis-independent analysis}

+\review{Recently, Gaussian data was also considered by \cite{abbe2023sgd}, who extended the martingale analysis of \cite{BenArous2021}, showing that leap $1$ staircase target functions are learned by one-pass SGD with $\mathcal{O}(d)$ iterations / samples.
 Using, as we do here, large batches $n_d=O(d)$ gives the same $O(d)$ dependence in terms of sample complexity, but allows us to learn them with $O(1)$ iterations instead.
-This is a nice illustration of the speed-up provided by batch-GD over SGD, as well as how large batch SGD benefits from multiple iterations over a single one (see table \ref{table} for a summary).
+This is a nice illustration of the speed-up provided by large-batch SGD over vanilla SGD (see Table \ref{table} for a summary).}